 A few types of HPV are the main causes of cervical cancer, which is the second most common cancer among women worldwide.
 Cervical cancer has become much less common in the United States because the Pap test has been widely available for many years.
 This test can show pre-cancerous changes in cells of the cervix that might be caused by HPV infection.
 These changed cells can then be destroyed or removed, if needed.
 This can keep cancer from developing.
 Doctors may now also test for HPV, which can tell them if a woman might be at higher risk for cervical cancer.

 Nearly all women with cervical cancer show signs of HPV infection on lab tests, but most women infected with HPV will not develop cervical cancer.
 Even though doctors can test women for HPV, there is no treatment directed at HPV itself.
 If the HPV causes abnormal cells to start growing, these cells can be removed or destroyed.

-HPV and HPV Testing has more information on this topic.
+See HPV and HPV Testing for more information on this topic.

 HPV and other cancers

 HPVs also have a role in causing some cancers of the penis, anus, vagina, and vulva.
 They are linked to some cancers of the mouth and throat, too.
 Again, although HPVs have been linked to these cancers, most people infected with HPV never develop these cancers.